Price Shop Mortuaries At-a-glance:

 3) There's no need to spend thousands of dollars over the possibility of leaking bodily fluids.
 If it happens at all it's very minimal.
 What worked before death for that works after death as well.

 4) You have 24hrs BEFORE the law requires the body be kept cold.
-Refrigeration at home is often accomplished using carefully placed dry ice around the body.
+Refrigeration at home is often accomplished using carefully placed dry ice or Techni-ice around the body.

 5) If you handle a loved one’s body in a modest way BEFORE death, you certainly know how to do so after death too.
 There's no need for embarrassment.

 6) If you own or can rent a van, SUV or truck and you know how to run a meeting then there is little reason to hire a funeral director for transportation or a funeral, memorial or graveside ceremony.

 I wrote this because of seeing well-meaning people sabotage themselves or others out of fear.

 Hopefully this begins to assure you of your ability, or your neighbor's ability, to exercise the right to a frugal and fulfilling final goodbye.